LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Mysterium.md

 ### Knowledge is Power

 Platitude or no, to Mystagogues, magic is enlightenment.
-The more a mage experiences, the more enlightened she is, but only personal experience of the Mysteries will do.
+The more a mage experiences, the more enlightened she is, but only personal experience of the [[Mystery|Mysteries]] will do.
 No one can just be handed answers, as the act of piecing together Supernal (or pre-Fall) lore is the well from which the epiphanies spring.

 Mystagogues travel the Fallen World, hunting for magic, experiencing as much as they can, and bringing any tangible signs of it back to brimming arcane academy-libraries called Athenaea.
 The Order carefully conceals information from its own lower ranks, revealing it like layers of an onion as a member progresses through stages of initiation.
 Knowledge is filtered downward from purer to lesser, in the same manner as the Supernal.